Know Your Knife

 CARVING AND SLICING KNIVES

-Sometimes pointed & sometimes having a blunt end, Carving knives are long, thin, and narrow.
+Sometimes pointed & sometimes having a blunt end, carving knives are long, thin, and narrow.
 This profile assists in uninterrupted thin slices.
 Often paired with a Carving Fork, which helps stabilize and serve the food.

 CHEESE KNIFE